 These interpretations are also supported by equation~(\ref{eq:wgm-DtNdegeneracy}).
-For the first reason, the solution $(q, \omega)$ depends on $h$ and is not constrained to particular symmetry points in $q$-space.
+For the first reason, the solution $(q, \omega)$ depends on $h$ and is not constrained to specific symmetry points in the $q$-space.
 For the second, the solution $(q, \omega)$ may lie far from the crossing point between the FP and folded waveguide-mode bands.
 More importantly, the eigenvalue degeneracy of the impedance matrix reflects an intrinsic property of the bulk Bloch states in periodic media.
-Therefore, it is the reduction of translational symmetry—from continuous to discrete—that fundamentally enables the formation of BICs.
+Therefore, the reduction in the translational symmetry—from continuous to discrete—fundamentally enables the formation of BICs.

 The degeneracy of the impedance matrix can lead to intriguing physical effects.
-Examining the corresponding wave function obtained from equation~(\ref{eq:GRdisp-2modes}),
+By examining the corresponding wave function obtained from equation~(\ref{eq:GRdisp-2modes}),

-the resulting expressions for $\Psi$ and $\partial_z\Psi$ are:
+the resulting expressions for $\Psi$ and $\partial_z\Psi$ are

 It is evident that the degeneracy of the impedance matrix makes it possible for the $|0\rangle$ components on the right-hand side of the above equations to vanish at $z=h/2$.
-The same result can be obtained for the interface at $z=-h/2$ due to the $\sigma_h$ mirror symmetry.
+The same result can be obtained for the interface at $z=-h/2$ owing to the $\sigma_h$ mirror symmetry.
 This corresponds to the formation of a BIC, as illustrated in figure~\ref{fig:accidental BIC and dual FP}(c).
-Furthermore, this solution is accompanied by another one, given by
+Furthermore, an additional solution is given by